yig/GMU-CS425/README.md

 * 2023-09-18: Mention not using `LoadImage()` as the function name in windows.
 * 2023-09-19: Simplified ECS description.
 * 2023-09-19: Simplified ECS further.
+* 2023-09-20: Mentioned attaching the per-sprite instance data as slot 1 via `wgpuRenderPassEncoderSetVertexBuffer()`